HobnobMancer/cazy_webscraper/README.md

 The webscraper can appear to run slowly but this is due to the limited access speed of the CAZy server.
 When a CAZy family is being parsed by the scraper, and protein records are being retrieved for the CAZy family a progress bar is produced in the terminal to provide an indicator the webscraper is working.
 However, expect an entire scrape of the CAZy database to take severak hours.

+## Output

+At the moment the webscraper retrieves the protein data as presented in the CAZy database: in the table formate as viewed in a webrowser.
+This data is then written out a dataframe with the same headings as present in CAZy, with the exception of the additional column 'CAZy family' which lists the proteins CAZy family or subfamily as appropriate.
+This is in case multiple families are scraped and the proteins are stored in a single dataframe together.

 ## Configuration

 The operation of the `cazy_webscraper` is configured by command-line arguments and a Yaml configuration file.